Who's running for president in 2020? Growing field of candidates join race for Democratic nod

 The 2020 presidential race is starting to heat up, and the Democratic field could get crowded — fast.

-Elizabeth Warren, Julian Castro and a handful of other well-known Democrats have seemingly tossed their hats into the presidential ring, and more popular politicians are likely to follow suit in the coming weeks.
-Sen. Bernie Sanders, I-Vt., said he'd consider a comeback after aiming to inspire a progressive movement during his 2016 campaign.
+Elizabeth Warren, Julian Castro, Bernie Sanders and a handful of other well-known Democrats and progressives have tossed their hats into the presidential ring, and more popular politicians are likely to follow suit in the coming weeks.

 BIDEN ADVISERS FLOAT BETO O'ROURKE AS POSSIBLE 2020 RUNNING MATE: REPORT